evalisharu/EvalAI/docs/source/setup.md

 ```shell
 sudo yum install postgresql postgresql-devel
 ```
-If you still encounter issues with pg_config, you may need to add it to your PATH, i.e.
+If you are still encountering issues with pg_config, you may need to add it to your PATH, i.e.,
 ```shell
 export PATH=$PATH:/usr/pgsql-x.x/bin
 ```